opszero/terraform-aws-kubespot/README.md

 <img src="http://assets.opszero.com.s3.amazonaws.com/images/auditkube.png" width="200px" />

-Compliance Oriented Kubernetes Setup for Amazon, Google and Azure.
+Compliance Oriented Kubernetes Setup for AWS, Google Cloud and Microsoft Azure.

 Kubespot is an open source terraform module that attempts to create a complete compliance-oriented Kubernetes setup on AWS, Google Cloud and Azure.
 These add